porco-rosso-j/zksync-account-trade-limit/README.md

 ## Deployment

-You can deploy and configure all the contracts on zkSync local network and try
+Deploy and configure all the contracts on zkSync local network and try features available with Account Abstraction Wallet and its module.

 ### Setup & Install dependencies